appliedtopology/circular-coordinates/README.md

 ```

 ## Example usage
 Circular coordinates can be calculated and visualized with only a few lines of code.
-The circular coordinates are outputed mapped between [0,1].
+The circular coordinates are outputted mapped between [0,1].
 When visualising the coordinates are denoted by colors on the color wheel (with its values mapped to [0,1]).
 Thus forming a loop stretching from 0 to 1.
 ```
 import pandas as pd
 import circularcoordinates